ohshitgorillas/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md

 - Split right Shift for an HHKB-like `Fn2` key for access to a second function layer.
 - Caps Word (capitalize the next word only) on double tap left Shift
 - Home Row Modifiers (HRMs)
-- Tap Dance on the right Shift key which...
-    - Selects the current word on a double tap.
-    - Selects the current line on a triple tap.
-    - Acts as Shift otherwise.

 ## Caps Lock Layer
 ![Tofu60 2.0 Caps Lock Layer](osg60caps.png)